 The Australian Guiding Principles on Extended Performance Management were developed by the Society for Knowledge Economics.
 The Society was established in June 2005 following a mandate from the Australian Government Consultative Committee on Knowledge Capital and the Australian Government Information Management Office.
-The Society's founding members include CPA Australia. the Institute of Actuaries of Australia, the Australian Government Consultative Committee on Knowledge Capital and Microsoft Australia.
+The Society's founding members include CPA Australia the Institute of Actuaries of Australia, the Australian Government Consultative Committee on Knowledge Capital and Microsoft Australia.

 The Guiding Principles propose a framework for structuring an extended performance account that supplements traditional financial statements.
-The framework distinguishes between three forms of intellectual capital: humans capital, structural capital and relational capital.
+The framework distinguishes between three forms of Intellectual Capital: Human Capital, Structural Capital and Relational Capital.
 It suggests that for each type of capital, companies report on their strategic objectives, their managerial efforts (both current and planned), and related indicators; including indicators on the external social, environmental or economic impact of the efforts.
-The aim is to produce a one=page account, which provides a summary of the value and performance of the organization's knowledge intensive resources and activities relative to its strategic objectives.
+The aim is to produce a one page account, which provides a summary of the value and performance of the organization's knowledge intensive resources and activities relative to its strategic objectives.

-Strategic Objectives Managerial efforts Current Planned activities actions Indicators (External and Internal)
+Strategic Objectives Manageria al efforts (Ext Indicators ernal and Inter nal)

-Indicators Past/ Current Target
+Current activities Planned actions Indicators Past/ Current Target

 Relational capital

 Structural capital

 Human capital